A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Experimental Evaluation

-To test the sub-module of our spatial-temporal approach for 4D EPI motion tracking, we treated all baselines as static models to predict motion parameters between subsequent images of the time series.
-For both motion correction and tracking, we tested all models on real fMRI scans with unknown motions, reporting the Dice coefficient between the target image and the aligned image.
-The effectiveness and stability of our model are demonstrated through a Dice coefficient analysis, comparing the alignment accuracy of images across different degrees of motion and sequence lengths.
+To test the sub-module of our spatial-temporal approach for motion tracking, we treated all baselines as static models to predict motion parameters between subsequent images of the time series.
+For motion correction and tracking, we tested all models on real scans with unknown motions, reporting the Dice coefficient between the target image and the aligned image.
+The Dice coefficient is computed between the segmentation of the motion-corrected source and the target segmentation.
+Specifically, after applying the estimated transformation to the source image, the same transformation is applied to the source segmentation, and the Dice overlap with the target segmentation is then computed.
+The segmentations used for Dice computation are: automatic segmentations from~\cite{faghihpirayesh2024fetal} for fetal brain data, manual lung segmentations provided by LCTSC, tumor labels from BraTS, and manually-segmented organ labels from MedMNIST.
+The effectiveness and stability of motion correction are demonstrated through a Dice coefficient analysis, comparing the alignment accuracy of images across different degrees of motion and sequence lengths.

-To demonstrate the effectiveness of our model compared to baselines trained on multiple image modalities, we first report the translational and angular errors on simulated motions for all models.
+To evaluate the effectiveness of UniMo compared to baselines trained on multiple image modalities, we first report the translational and angular errors on simulated motions for all models.
 We present multiple examples, comparing all models across different image modalities.
-To highlight the advantage of our model, which does not require retraining with limited datasets, we also report mean Dice accuracy and the best epoch number of model training, including the deviation as the size of the training dataset increases.
-This comprehensive analysis underscores our model's robustness and adaptability in various training scenarios and imaging conditions.
+To demonstrate the advantage of UniMo, which does not require retraining with limited datasets, we also report mean Dice accuracy and the best epoch number for model training, including the deviation as the size of the training dataset increases.

+We note that the Equivariant Filter baseline~\cite{moyer2021equivariant} is architecturally equivalent to UniMo with both the shape branch and the deformation augmenter removed (i.e., rigid correction using image intensities only).
+The performance gap between this baseline and full UniMo therefore serves as ablation evidence for the contribution of the shape integration and deformation augmentation components.